orionriker/gamemaster123356/README.md

 ## Quotes
 _“Knowledge is power” – Francis Bacon_<br>

 _“Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler_
+Good programmers write code that humans can understand.” – Martin Fowler_<br>

+_“In order to be irreplaceable, one must always be different” – Coco Chanel_<br>

+_“Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away.” – Antoine de Saint – Exupery_<br>

+_“Simplicity is the soul of efficiency.” – Austin Freeman_